gotling/streaming/readme.md

 ## 4 Performance Options, P3 Overlay File System

-Select **Yes** when asked to write protect boot partition.
+Select **Yes** when asked to enable Overlay File System and write protect boot partition.

-To disable write protection, run the command again.
+To disable write protection, run the command again but instead answer **No**.

 # Troubleshooting